logAMS/logAMS.github.io/index.md

 ## Registration
-Are you interested in attending logAMS?
+Are you interested in attending LoGAMS?
 Please register with this [form](https://forms.gle/ayMm93tGrwsKdqZZ8).

 ## Contact

-For any inquiries or questions about logAMS, please feel free to get in touch with our organising team.
+For any inquiries or questions about LoGAMS, please feel free to get in touch with our organising team.

 ## Organisation ##